dnvriend/akka-persistence-inmemory/README.md

   - cross scala 2.11.8 and 2.12.0 build

 ### 1.3.13 (2016-11-01 - Birthday Edition!)
-  - Implemented support for the `akka.persistence.query.TimeBasedUUID`.
+  - Implemented support for the `org.apache.pekko.persistence.query.TimeBasedUUID`.
-  - You should set the __new__ configuration key `inmemory-read-journal.offset-mode = "uuid"`, defaults to `sequence` to produce `EventEnvelope2` that contain `TimeBasedUUID` offset fields.
+  - You should set the __new__ configuration key `inmemory-read-journal.offset-mode = "uuid"`, defaults to `sequence` to produce `EventEnvelope` that contain `TimeBasedUUID` offset fields.

 ### 1.3.12 (2016-10-28)
   - Akka 2.4.11 -> 2.4.12
-  - Support for the new queries `CurrentEventsByTagQuery2` and `EventsByTagQuery2`, please read the [akka-persistence-query](http://doc.akka.io/docs/akka/2.4.12/scala/persistence-query.html) documentation to see what has changed.
+  - Support for the new queries `CurrentEventsByTagQuery2` and `EventsByTagQuery2`, please read the [akka-persistence-query](http://doc.org.apache.pekko.io/docs/akka/2.4.12/scala/persistence-query.html) documentation to see what has changed.
-  - The akka-persistence-inmemory plugin only supports the `akka.persistence.query.NoOffset` or `akka.persistence.query.Sequence` offset types.
+  - The akka-persistence-inmemory plugin only supports the `org.apache.pekko.persistence.query.NoOffset` or `org.apache.pekko.persistence.query.Sequence` offset types.
-  - There is no support for the `akka.persistence.query.TimeBasedUUID` offset type.
+  - There is no support for the `org.apache.pekko.persistence.query.TimeBasedUUID` offset type.
 When used, akka-persistence-inmemory will throw an IllegalArgumentException.

 ### 1.3.11 (2016-10-23)
   - Scala 2.11.8 and 2.12.0-RC2 compatible